microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 1. Add both redirect URLs to your registered app on Azure AD as redirect URLs.

-1. Check out the API policy, which is basically the same as the ones in the previous sections &ndash; integrate the function app's API key with APIM.
+1. Check out the API policy, which is basically the same as in the previous sections &ndash; integrate the function app's API key with APIM.

     ![Auth Code Auth - API policy][image-17]

-1. Make sure that you're not going to use the subscription key for this time.
+1. Make sure you will not use the subscription key this time.
 Therefore, disable the subscription key.
-By doing so, you don't need the API key any longer for this API.
+By doing so, you no longer need the API key for this API.
 In addition to this, because you're using OAuth2 authorization, choose the "OAuth 2.0" option and select the OAuth 2.0 server of "AuthCode Auth" that you just created right before.

     ![Auth Code Auth - disable subscription][image-18]

-    It's also worth noting that, because the custom connector sends the OAuth2 access token to the function app through APIM, it's safe to assume that the function app is able to understand the token and process it.
+    It's also worth noting that because the custom connector sends the OAuth2 access token to the function app through APIM, it's safe to assume that the function app is able to understand the token and process it.

 1. Once you're ready, export the OpenAPI document by selecting the "Export" menu and choosing the "OpenAPI v2 (JSON)" option.

     ![Auth Code Auth - export OpenAPI document][image-19]

-1. Then you will be able to download an OpenAPI document.
+1. Then, you will be able to download an OpenAPI document.
 Let's take a look at the document.
 It might look like the following JSON document, saying that you MUST use either `Ocp-Apim-Subscription-Key` in the request header or `subscription-key` in the request querystring.

-   However, you MUST remove both because you are not going to use the API key auth this time.
-Make sure that you MUST replace `{{TENANT_ID}}` with your tenant ID.
+   However, you MUST remove both because you will not use the API key auth this time.
+Make sure you MUST replace `{{TENANT_ID}}` with your tenant ID.

     ```jsonc
     {